DexcTrack/dexctrack/README.md

 >1.
 Install 'python' and 'pip'

 >Mac OSX High Sierra includes python version 2.7.10 as a standard part of the OS, but that version is quite old, and is missing the ***fivethirtyeight*** style which will provide the best looking graphs.
-Currently, on OSX, dexctrack does not work with python3, so install the latest 2.7.* release under
+Install the latest 2.7.* release under

 >>>https://www.python.org/downloads/